 Getting the best garage heater to combat freezing outdoor temperatures makes all garage related work much more enjoyable.

-Not all garage heaters are good.
+Not all garage heaters are good, however.
 Picking space heaters, in general, can be tricky.
 It’s especially difficult to get a good 2-car or 3-car garage heater that’ll do the job well because man garage heater producers put price, not power and reliability, first.

 Low price can equal low-quality parts and subpar garage heater performance.
 You want to avoid:

 - Gas-fueled garage heaters that are not properly vented (your garage will smell of gas).

 - Bad performing ones.
 Example: 50,000 BTU garage heater producing 30,000 BTU of heating capacity.

 - Miscalculating garage heating needs.
 It’s common for people to buy a unit that’s too small to heat the whole garage properly.